Harshitvats27/Aegis-Personal-Safety/README.md

 Aegis is a Flutter-based personal safety application designed to provide immediate assistance and real-time tracking during emergencies.
 Built with a focus on women's safety, it enables users to trigger instant SOS alerts, auto-dial emergency numbers, and share live locations with trusted contacts.
 ![Women Safety Logo](assets/women_safety_logo.png)

+## ✨ Play Store Status

+Aegis has successfully completed Google's mandatory 14-day closed testing phase.
+The final production build is currently **Under Review** on the Google Play Console.
+It is not yet available for public download but will be live soon!
 ## ✨ Key Features

 * **📱 Shake to Trigger SOS**: Simply shake the device to activate the emergency protocol without unlocking the phone.